 - A child(ren) who is not a foster child(ren) and who is not required to be in the AG lives in the home. - A child(ren) lives with a non-parent caretaker relative and the caretaker chooses not to be included in the AG.
 This applies regardless of the number of adults in the home. - An mp lives with a legal guardian; an adult relative, other than a parent; or an unrelated adult who is not eligible to be included or chooses not to be included in the AG. - An mp lives in a group setting because she cannot live with a parent. - Residents of homeless or domestic violence shelters or rehabilitation or treatment centers where the family of the patient is allowed to reside. - An individual who would be required to be included, except that he is excluded by law, lives with the AG.
-These are as follows: - Individuals who cannot be included in the AG because they have been convicted in federal or state court of having made a fraudulent statement or representation about residence to receive TANF, WV WORKS, Medicaid, Food Stamps or SSI. - Individuals who cannot be included in the AG because they are fleeing to avoid prosecution, or custody/confinement
+These are as follows: - Individuals who cannot be included in the AG because they have been convicted in federal or state court of having made a fraudulent statement or representation about residence to receive TANF, WV WORKS, Medicaid, Food Stamps or SSI. - Individuals who cannot be included in the AG because they are fleeing to avoid prosecution, or custody/confinement after conviction, for a felony or an attempt to commit a felony.

-- after conviction, for a felony or an attempt to commit a felony. - Individuals who cannot be included in the AG because they are violating a condition of probation or parole which was imposed under federal or state law. - Individuals who cannot be included in the AG because they have been convicted of a felony under federal or state law when the offense involves the possession, use or distribution of a controlled substance, as defined in Section 102(6) of the Controlled Substance Act and when the offense occurred on or after 8/23/96. - Parent(s) disqualified for failure to report that child is or will be absent from the home for more than 30 days. - S An individual who meets all of the following requirements does not cause a 25% reduction in benefits: - Between the age of 19 and 22; and - Unmarried; and - Is a blood-related, adoptive, or step sibling of a WV WORKS child who lives in the same home. - Enrolled in post secondary education for b.
-AG Includes Legally Married Parent(s) - Marriage Incentive
+- Individuals who cannot be included in the AG because they are violating a condition of probation or parole which was imposed under federal or state law. - Individuals who cannot be included in the AG because they have been convicted of a felony under federal or state law when the offense involves the possession, use or distribution of a controlled substance, as defined in Section 102(6) of the Controlled Substance Act and when the offense occurred on or after 8/23/96. - Parent(s) disqualified for failure to report that child is or will be absent from the home for more than 30 days. - S An individual who meets all of the following requirements does not cause a 25% reduction in benefits: - Between the ages of 18 and 22; and - Unmarried; and - Is a blood-related, adoptive, or step-sibling of a WV WORKS child who lives in the same home; and - Is enrolled in post secondary education for at least the number of hours necessary to be a part-time student as defined by the institution.